-One of the biggest failures in building a website tagging strategy is, coincidentally, not building one.
+Interestingly, one of the biggest failures in building a website tagging strategy is simply not building one.
 So before you start installing tags on your site with little to no thought, first walk through the following steps to make sure you have all your ducks in a row.

 We approach the topic as if we were building a new website, but best practices are best practices regardless.
 You can apply these same principles no matter how old your website.